Carleson embedding on tri-tree and on tri-disc: Holomorphic function spaces in polydisc

 \subsection{From embedding of analytic functions in the polydisc to dyadic multi-parameter embedding}

 Consider a fixed dyadic lattice $\cD$ on $\mathbb{T}$.
 Consider now the classical Whitney decomposition of $\mathbb{D}$ into dyadic Carleson half-boxes.
 It corresponds to this dyadic lattice.
 Clearly there is a one-to-one correspondence between these boxes and the vertices of a dyadic tree $T$ just because vertices of $T$ and dyadic intervals of $\cD$ are in one-to-one correspondence.
+So each box has an address $\al$, which is a vertex of $T$.
 We can choose a fixed dyadic lattice for each coordinate tori $\mathbb{T}$.
-Consequently the Whitney decomposition of $\mathbb{D}^d$ generated by Cartesian products of the respective coordinate decompositions can be encoded by vertices of $T^d$, i.e. each (multi-)box $q$ corresponds to a point $\alpha_q\in T^d$, and vice-versa, each $\alpha\in T^d$ has a unique counterpart $q_{\alpha}$.
+Consequently the Whitney decomposition of $\mathbb{D}^d$ generated by Cartesian products of the respective coordinate decompositions can be encoded by vertices of $T^d$, i.e. each (multi-)box $q$ corresponds to a point $\alpha_q\in T^d$, and vice-versa, each $\alpha\in T^d$ has a unique counterpart $q(\al)$.

-For future purposes notice that boxes $q_{\alpha}$ for $\alpha \in T^d$ depend also on the choice of original dyadic lattices $\cD$ on each coordinate tori $\mathbb{T}$.
-So they should be called $q_{\alpha}^{\cD_1,\dots, \cD_d}$.
-We skip the superscript for a while, but the reader should keep it in mind when we will consider boxes constructed by random choice of dyadic lattices $\cD_1,\dots, \cD_d$.
+The reader should keep it in mind when we will consider boxes constructed by random choice of dyadic lattices $\om:=(\cD_1,\dots, \cD_d)$.
+Notice that the collections $\om:=(\cD_1,\dots, \cD_d)$ of dyadic lattices form a natural measure space provided with probability measure: $(\Om, \bP)$.
+For future purposes notice that given a point $z$ in polydisc $\bD^d$, and a random multi-lattice $\om$, we will call the address of the box that contains $z$ by symbol $\al^\om(z)$ (any fixed $z$ is contained in an open box almost surely, and, thus, the address is uniquely defined by $z$ and $\om$).
+The box should be called $q(\al^\om(z))$.
+Often we skip $\om$.